Welcome to Personality Central

 ISTJs value competence and persistence and they need to see that in people around them too.
-If an idea is suggested or a decision made but no follow-through is done, ISTJs lose respect for that person or organization quickly.
+If an idea is suggested or a decision made, but no follow-through is done, ISTJs lose respect for that person or organisation quickly.

-When you make a decision concerning an ISTJ, ensure that clear steps are being taken to follow through to the end.
+When you decide an ISTJ, ensure that clear steps are being taken to follow through to the end.

 If you’re an ISTJ, consider these as avenues for development:

 PRACTICE SMALL TALK BEFORE YOU GET TO THE TASK

 Understand that for some people, harmony in their working relationships is important as well; they need to like you before they can work with you.
 So practice just talking with your co-workers before you get to the point, you will find that when people like you, tasks get accomplished faster as well.

 Consider learning by watching some of your co-workers in action when they first meet with a new business acquaintance.
 Watch how they find a casual non-work related common ground before proceeding to business.

 While it is important to follow the status quo in making decisions, understand that sometimes certain events or circumstances are not fully captured by the system.
 As a result, you have to allow exceptions to the rule to fulfil the ‘spirit’ of the system.